How to Find Queer-Friendly Colleges: A Guide for LGBTQ+ Students

 Midatlantic/South: University of Maryland, Elon University, George Washington University, University of North Carolina

-Midwest: Oberlin College, Macalester College, Ohio State University, University of Indiana Bloomington
+Midwest: Oberlin College, Macalester College, Ohio State University, Indiana University Bloomington

 Can The College Spy help us find queer-friendly colleges?